 Please note that failure to attend both the international orientation and an immigration check-in with OISS will result in a hold being placed on your student record and may affect your immigration status.

-Orientation and Check-in Process for Spring 2024
+Orientation and Check-in Process for Fall 2025

 STEP 2: Document Check-in